-- A workforce development working group of real estate, labor, and others that identifying the skills needed and ensuring that sufficient training opportunities exist to fill the estimated 17,880 construction and building-related jobs the legislation will create.
-The working group began meeting over the summer, in partnership with the New York State Energy Research and Development Authority. - An innovative financing program that uses Federal stimulus money to provide loans for property owners to pay the upfront costs for the efficiency upgrades that eventually pay for themselves.
-In September, the US Department of Energy approved the City's application to use the legal maximum \$16 million of its energy efficiency community block grant funds for this purpose.
+- A workforce development working group of real estate, labor, and other representatives that identify the skills needed to ensure that sufficient training opportunities exist to fill the estimated 17,880 construction and buildingrelated jobs the legislation will create.
+The working group, now called Amalgamated Green, has been meeting over the summer to review what trainings are necessary to implement the legislation. - An innovative financing program that uses Federal stimulus money to provide loans for property owners to pay the upfront costs for the efficiency upgrades eventually pay for themselves.
+In September, the U.S. Department of Energy approved the City's application to use the legal maximum \$16 million, of its energy efficiency community block grant funds for this purpose.
+In November, the City received an additional \$21 million in Federal stimulus funding for energy efficiency financing.